How to reset a normal color on your HISENSE TV LED H55A6550

 You may also be interested in the following articles:

-- How to reset a normal color on HISENSE H55U7A Ultra HD Smart TV
+- How to go online with a HISENSE H55U7A Ultra HD Smart TV

 You still have issues?
 Our team of experts and passionate could help you, feel free to contact us.